 2016 also saw McKinnon coach his first GNAC Pitcher and Player of the Year in senior Patti Sciglimpaglia.
 Offensively, Sciglimpaglia hit .463 and ranked second among GNAC leaders in both RBI (49) and slugging (.799).
 On the mound, the right-hander was second in the league in ERA (1.25), second in wins (18), third in strikeouts (177) and first in complete games (22).

 In 2015, McKinnon guided the Blue Jays to a 15-18 overall record and 11-11 mark in the conference to qualify for their sixth straight appearance in the GNAC tournament.
-USJ had three players named all-conference headlined by Patti Sciglimpaglia who was tabbed to the All-GNAC First Team as a outfielder and All-GNAC Third Team as a pitcher.
+USJ had three players named all-conference headlined by Patti Sciglimpaglia who was tabbed to the All-GNAC First Team as an outfielder and All-GNAC Third Team as a pitcher.

 The 2014 season saw the selection of Ashley Gall and Patti Sciglimpaglia as All-Region selections and All-American nominees, a first for the program, in addition to being named First Team All-GNAC.
 USJ finished 22-12 overall and 17-5 in the GNAC, good for fourth in the regular-season standings.

-McKinnon emphasizes defensive fundamentals and intelligent play as keys to the Blue Jays improving record.
+McKinnon emphasizes defensive fundamentals and intelligent play as keys to the Blue Jays' success.
 "Good defense, combined with smart play in the field and on the bases will always keep us in games and give us a chance to win."

 McKinnon earned his Bachelor's degree in Criminal Justice from the University of New Haven, where he competed on the Chargers lacrosse team and was a captain his senior season.
 He recently retired after 38 years of service to the State of Connecticut, including 10 as an Agency Police Sergeant, and 15 as Director of Residential and Rehabilitation Services for the Department of Veteran Affairs in Rocky Hill.

 A native of Wallingford, Connecticut, McKinnon currently resides in Newington with his wife Joanne.
 The couple has four children; twins Jimmy IV and Christine, Jennifer and Matthew.